laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Vision, the capacity of making sense of the luminous environment, is traditionally thought as a sequence of processing steps from the retinal input to some higher-level representation.
-It is often thought that this "pipeline", that is, this sequence of independent processing steps, is implemented by a strictly feedforward process in the visual pathways, through the thalamus and then to the visual areas within the cerebral cortex.
+It is often thought that such "pipeline", that is, this sequence of independent processing steps, is implemented by a strictly feedforward process in the visual pathways, through the thalamus and then to the visual areas within the cerebral cortex.
 Indeed, vision allows for the simple detection of the printed character you are currently looking at, and thus for the reading of this sentence.
-This ability involves rapid and unconscious low-level processes.
-Importantly, such processes are also largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
+Such an ability involves rapid and unconscious low-level processes.
+Importantly, such ability is also largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
 More generally, vision will correctly complete the image of a word with missing letters or with ambiguous or incorrect detections due to an overlapping clutter.
 Such a robustness is characteristic of biological systems, hence it's use as a Turing Test for security algorithms such as [https://fr.m.wikipedia.org/wiki/CAPTCHA](CAPTCHAs).
-On the othert hand, models of vision as implemented in computers can learn complex categorization tasks on very precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and
+On the other hand, models of vision as implemented in computers can learn complex categorization tasks on very precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and